-Because that’s what that ‘stuff’ is: blog topics.
+Because that’s what those question are: blog topics.
 Article ideas.

 Every single question I just came up with can be transformed into a blog.
-And it’ll be short, sweet, strategic and targeted which means it’ll likely be muchos effective.
+And because I’m answering questions in their Content Sweet Spot, each blog will be muchos effective.

 Best of all, it didn’t take me hours to figure out.
 I just let my creative mind do the heavy lifting while I scribbled down the stuff that came up.

 Step 5.
-Translating it into a blog strategy.
+Translate it into a blog strategy.